 Your post status will now show as being “Scheduled” in your Table of Posts …

-Your post will also display as being “Scheduled” inside the Quick Edit > Status section …
+Your post will also show as being “Scheduled” inside the Quick Edit > Status section …

-Don’t forget to click Schedule to update your post settings …
+Click on the Schedule button to update your settings …

 (Post schedule message)

-If you are editing an existing post, you can also schedule the post to be republished at a later date by clicking on the Edit link next to the Published on: field …
+If you are editing an existing post, you can also schedule the post to be republished later by clicking on the Edit link next to the Published on: section …

 Remember to click the Schedule button to save your republishing settings …